BlinkDL/ChatRWKV/rwkv_pip_package/README.md

 # Use '+' for STREAM mode, which can save VRAM too, and it is sometimes faster
 # 'cuda fp16 *10+' = first 10 layers cuda fp16, then fp16 stream the rest to it (increase 10 for better speed)
 # 'cuda fp16i8 *10 -> cuda fp16 *0+' = first 10 layers cuda fp16i8, then fp16 stream the rest to it
+# (streaming fp16i8 is very slow right now, so please only do fp16 stream like above)
 #
 # Extreme STREAM: 3G VRAM is enough to run RWKV 14B (extremely slow. will be faster in future)
 # 'cuda fp16 *0+ -> cpu fp32 *1' = stream all layers cuda fp16, last 1 layer [ln_out+head] cpu fp32